Along with all other maintained schools in England we are required by government to teach the revised National Curriculum (September 2014).

 This curriculum is play based, and involves children self-selecting activities, whole class activities and small adult led activities by the teachers and support staff.
 Adults very carefully observe the children and plan progress for each of them by intervening in play and also planning targeted teaching to move learning forward.

-At Halton Holegate, we use a phonics programme called Read, Write, Inc, a programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven (see the phonics link under the Curriculum tab for further information).
+At Halton Holegate, we use Letters and Sounds to teach phonics, with the aim of them becoming fluent readers by age seven (see the phonics link under the Curriculum tab for further information).

 More detailed information on our curriculum can be provided by class teachers or head teacher on request.